Edelweiss (song): Film adaptation

-Although the stage production uses the song only during the concert sequence, Ernest Lehman's screenplay for the film adaptation uses the song twice.
-Lehman created a scene that makes extra use of the song.
-This scene, inspired by a line in the original script by Howard Lindsay and Russel Crouse, calls for Captain von Trapp to sing "Edelweiss" with his children in their family drawing room and rediscover the love he felt for them, with Liesl accompanying him.
-Lehman also expanded the scope of the song when it was sung in the Salzburg Festival concert scene, so that Captain von Trapp and his family would call on the crowds to join in the song with him, in defiance of the Nazi soldiers posted around the arena.
+Although the stage production uses the song only during the concert scene, Ernest Lehman's screenplay for the film adaptation uses the song twice.
+In a new scene created for the film, inspired by a line in the original script by Howard Lindsay and Russel Crouse, Captain von Trapp sings "Edelweiss" to his children in their family drawing room, with his eldest daughter, Liesl, singing along briefly.
+Lehman also expanded the scope of the song when it was sung in the Salzburg Festival concert scene, so that Captain von Trapp calls on the audience to join in the song with him and his family, in defiance of the German soldiers posted around the arena.

 Christopher Plummer played the part of Captain von Trapp in the film adaptation.
 However, his singing was overdubbed with the voice of Bill Lee despite Plummer recording the song himself.
-Plummer’s original vocals were discovered by a fan and first posted on YouTube.
-The Blu-Ray release included a small portion of Plummer’s un-dubbed performance.
-However, this version has yet to be released officially in its entirety.

-An instrumental version of the song is also heard as the final song played during the party as Maria leaves to return to the abbey at the end of the first half of the film.
+An instrumental waltz version of the song is also played at the party while Maria secretly leaves the house for the abbey at the end of the film’s first half.

 Austrian attitudes

 The edelweiss is a popular flower in Austria and was featured on the old Austrian 1 schilling coin.
 It can also now be seen on the 2 cent Euro coin.
 The flower is protected in Austria and illegal to pick.
-An "edelweiss" is also worn as a cap emblem by certain Austrian Army and the German Gebirgsjäger (mountain troopers) units stationed in the nearby Bavarian Alps.
+An "edelweiss" is also worn as a cap emblem by certain Austrian Army and since WWI the German Gebirgsjäger (mountain troopers) to include units stationed today in the nearby Bavarian Alps.

 In the original run, the musical The Sound of Music was treated with disdain by Austrians, and the song "Edelweiss" has been singled out for criticism.
 When US President Ronald Reagan quoted the song in 1984 to toast Austrian President Rudolf Kirchschläger, Austrian newspapers complained that the song was full of clichés and called it "kitsch."
 When the musical premiered on the national stage in Vienna in 2005, one critic called it "boring" and another referred to "Edelweiss" as "an insult to Austrian musical creation."
 However, attitudes have improved as film tourism became a bigger attraction than Salzburg's attraction for being the birthplace of Wolfgang Amadeus Mozart.
 When the musical premiered in Salzburg in 2011, most performances were sold out.